Undine (1916 film): Production

 Location scenes of Undine were filmed at Santa Cruz Island, one of the Channel Islands of California.

 Reception

 One critic suggested that a better title would have been Undressed due to Schnall's lack of clothing in the film.
 Another stated, "No one really cared much about the plot of Undine: It was enough that sylphlike Ida Schnall showed up from time to time in various stages of near nudity."
+However, the film evaded censorship, with censor boards upon viewing the film finding it neither vulgar or suggestive, but artistic.
+In St. Louis, local police took an alternate position arresting Chippewa Theatre owner James J. Barrett and Universal Film's Barney Rosentahal for showing an immoral film specifically for a "nymph rescuing a man from drowning."
+After showing the edited film a week later, Barrett, Rosenthal and Sydney Baker who managed the Bluebird Photoplay Company, were charged with showing scenes of women bathing "without draperies."